Coldcard/firmware/docs/limitations.md

     - SeedQR (but not Compact SeedQR)
 - for Base58, Bech32 encoded values, if checksum is wrong then it is shown as text
 - binary QR codes are not supported
+- when pasting into a secure note, if the QR's data is > 60 chars long, we assume done